Delphine Farmer

 Delphine Farmer is a Canadian chemist who is a professor at the Colorado State University.
 Her research considers the development of scientific instruments for atmospheric science.
 She was awarded the American Geophysical Union Atmospheric Sciences Ascent Award in 2022.

 Early life and education

-Farmer grew up in Canada.
-Her father was an oceanographer, and she spent her childhood playing in his laboratory.
+Farmer grew up on Vancouver Island, British Columbia, Canada.
+Her father, David M. Farmer, was an oceanographer, and she spent her childhood playing in his laboratory.
 She has credited her love of physics to a high school teacher, and her love of chemistry to an undergraduate lecturer.

-She was an undergraduate student at McGill University, and a postgraduate student at the University of California, Berkeley.
+Farmer was an undergraduate student at McGill University, and a postgraduate student at the University of California, Berkeley.
 During her doctoral studies, she spent a year in the Sierra Nevada, where she used mass spectrometry to understand the mountain air.
-Farmer then moved to the University of Colorado Boulder, where she spent a month in the Amazon rainforest.
+Farmer then moved to the University of Colorado Boulder, spending a month in the Amazon rainforest.